ChristianMurphy/apereo.foundation/membership/README.md

 educational organizations deliver their mission by developing and sustaining open source software.
-Open source software provides educational institutions with choices in a marketplace otherwise dominated by proprietary vendors.
+Open source software provides educational institutions with choices in a marketplace otherwise dominated by proprietary software products.
 It plays a major role in keeping the market honest and fostering innovation.

 By becoming an Apereo Foundation member, you –